MiL074/odin-recipes/README.md

 # odin-recipes
+Welcome to my first attempt at writing code.
+Enjoy the little recipes, they're legit ;)

-HTML exercice and git commit
+Goals for the exercice : understand and manipulate HTML and git commit Results : no big issues so far